Genioglossus

 The genioglossus is one of the paired extrinsic muscles of the tongue.
 It is a fan-shaped muscle that comprises the bulk of the body of the tongue.
 It arises from the mental spine of the mandible; it inserts onto the hyoid bone, and the bottom of the tongue.
 It is innervated by the hypoglossal nerve (cranial nerve XII).
 The genioglossus is the major muscle responsible for protruding (or sticking out) the tongue.

 Structure

 Genioglossus is the fan-shaped extrinsic tongue muscle that forms the majority of the body of the tongue.
+The muscle is paired, having a left and right portion, which are divided at the midline of the tongue by a septum made of connective tissue.

 Origin

-It arises from the mental spine of the mandible.
+The large part of the muscle arises from the mental spine of the mandible, but some fibers originate directly from the hyoid bone and connect vertically to the tongue.

 Insertion

 Its insertions are the hyoid bone and the bottom of the tongue.

 Innervation

-The genioglossus is innervated by the hypoglossal nerve, as are all muscles of the tongue except for the palatoglossus.
+The genioglossus is innervated by the hypoglossal nerve, as are all muscles of the tongue except for the palatoglossus which is innervated by the glossopharyngeal nerve.

 Blood supply

 Blood is supplied to the sublingual branch of the lingual artery, a branch of the external carotid artery.